YuuichiNakamura/nuttx-task-tracer-doc/NuttXTaskTracer.md

 ### **trace dump**
 Output the trace result.
-If running the task trace, it is stopped before the output.
+If the task trace is running, it is stopped before the output.
 ```
 trace dump [<filename>]
 ```